ckoshka/langwitch-deno/README.md

 Langwitch itself is a self-contained script run in an isolated Nix shell.
 You just need to choose where you want it to live.

 Lastly, you need some sentences for it to draw from.
-By default, it will download at most 5 million sentences covering equal proportions of everything available.
+By default, it can download at most 5 million sentences covering equal proportions of everything available.
+If you have more than 4 CPU cores, have lots of storage, or you're willing to put up with a longer boot period, I have tried it with 45 million sentences and it worked fine.

-It has general datasets covering the internet, UN transcripts, movie dialogue, novels, Wikipedia, scientific journals, and news articles.
+It has general datasets covering the internet, UN transcripts, movie dialogue, novels, Wikipedia, scientific journals, news articles, and plenty of other genres.
 It also has topics covering specialised technical vocabulary.

 See if any pique your interest.
 You can browse the high-resource directory [here](https://archive.org/download/english-portuguese-statmt) and the low-resource directory [here](https://archive.org/download/bible_alignments_v2) while the installer is running.
 I've been doing this by myself so far.
-I would love it if you had anything to contribute.
+I would love it if you had anything to contribute!
+Open up an issue if you do.

 ```
 english-armenian-topics_agriculture-ord3-gtrans-2022